Do you find it Hard to

 Only Available for a

-This Trigger Point Dry Needling Course is only available for the next 4 days - until Saturday the 28th June.
+This Trigger Point Dry Needling Course is only available for the next 4 days - until Saturday the 28th Feburary.

-This is the first release of this product.
-We want to take the time to look after our first customers especially.
+We want to take the time to look after our customers especially.
 That's why we'll be having a Q&A seminar a week after the product becomes available.

-So after the 28th you won't be able to buy this product – at least for a month or two.
+So after the 28th you won't be able to buy this product – at least for several months.
 And when it comes out again it will be at a higher price.

 So that's why I'd recommend trying it now.
 That's right - you don't have to make a decision now.
 Because the Dry Needling course is backed by a 60 day hassle free money back guarantee you can get the course right now, and then use it over the next two months to see if it's right for you.